SAP-archive/localization-toolkit-s4hana-cloud-tax-id-validation/README.md

 Master Data Specialist – Business Partner Data |	MASTER _ SPECIALIST

 ### Implementation
-For example, you want to validate the format of the tax identification number (TIN) for a country and display an error message in case of an invalid format.
-You can do so by implementing a cloud BAdI to validate the tax number.
+For example, you want to validate the format of the Tax Identification Number (TIN) for a country and display an error message in case of an invalid format.
+You can do so by implementing a cloud BAdI to validate the Tax ID format.
 You will also have to create a repository to store custom error messages.

 Implement the validation logic by creating a new enhancement implementation, using the Custom Logic option in the Custom Fields and Logic App.
-Write the implementation logic for tax ID format validation in the Draft Logic area and publish the new enhancement implementation.
+Write the implementation logic for Tax ID format validation in the Draft Logic area and publish the new enhancement implementation.

 * Note: Enter a solution specific to the purpose of this implementation in the code logic.
 This is necessary because the BAdI does not have an option to set a filter.
 You need to implement/adapt (duplicate) the provided sample code for each country, for which, the check is applicable.